 One important consideration to note is that the SUTA tax rate is impacted by how many unemployment claims are filed by former employees.
 An employer’s rate of withholding can be increased if a substantial number of former employees are collecting unemployment benefits.
 This is called experience rating.
 Each state has its own method of calculating the experience ratings, as well as how to keep their unemployment fund balances in the black.

 The states’ labor or workforce departments have extensive information available on the funds, keeping the funds balanced, and tips on how to retain employees, in order to keep employer costs down.

 What is State Income Tax?

-Forty one states impose additional state income taxes on employee earnings (exclusions include Alaska, Florida, Nevada, South Dakota, Texas, Washington and Wyoming, *New Hampshire, and *Tennessee).
+41 states impose additional state income taxes on employee earnings (exclusions include Alaska, Florida, Nevada, South Dakota, Texas, Washington and Wyoming, New Hampshire, and Tennessee).
 Each state has different laws for administering their income tax.
 Some states with income taxes allow the Federal W-4 to default so that it can be used for the state.
-In other words, the Federal and state allowances can be assumed to be the same.
+In other words, the Federal and State allowances can be assumed to be the same.
 Most states use a similar structure as the federal government to calculate the tax, but a small minority of states impose the income tax at a flat rate on all taxpayers, regardless of the income level.